A digital marketing strategy is an absolute given for any company trying to market itself online – right?

 Sure, you can apply for more funding and hire staff as and when the need arises, but you’ll always be on the back foot.
 Surely it would be more efficient – and easier to successfully make the case – if you were able to present a long-term plan for budget and staff members?

-4. It will limit duplication
+4. It will limit duplication and wastage

 Even if you do have sufficient resources, these may be wasted without a strategy in place to use them efficiently.